Suggested Holiday Itinerary

-The next day, hopefully fully refreshed, you will be collected by your driver-guide, and driven in your private 4x4 safari vehicle down to the Amboseli National Park - a drive of about 4 hours but it means you get to see more of the country.
-Passing through rural villages, you will find the time flies past.
+The next day, hopefully fully refreshed, you will be collected by your driver-guide and driven in your private 4x4 safari vehicle down to the Amboseli National Park.
+This is a drive of about 4 hours but it means you get to see more of the country as you pass through rural villages and you will find the time flies past.
 Amboseli is situated at the foot of Mount Kilimanjaro, the highest mountain in Africa.
-Huge herds of elephants can be spotted across the plains during your 2 nights here, along with lion, cheetah, and over 400 bird species.
+Huge herds of elephants can be spotted as you journey across the plains during your 2 nights here, along with lion, cheetah and over 400 bird species.

-You then fly back again to Nairobi, and connect with a flight down to Zanzibar where you will stay for 7 nights.
-This exotic island is located about 25 miles from the Tanzanian coast, and 6 degrees south of the equator.
+You then fly back again to Nairobi and connect with a flight down to Zanzibar where you will stay for 7 nights.
+This exotic island is located about 25 miles from the Tanzanian coast and 6 degrees south of the equator.
 White sandy beaches line the shores, fringed by wispy palm trees that sway gently in the breeze that comes off the Indian Ocean.
-The crystal clear, warm turquoise waters entice snorkellers and divers to explore never-ending coral reefs, and romantic dhows cruise into the golden sunsets.
-The capital of the island is the historic and ancient Stone Town, which has a maze of winding narrow alleys, mosques and grand Arab houses, an elegant waterfront, and bustling bazaars selling everything from silk to spices.
+The crystal clear and warm turquoise waters entice snorkellers and divers to explore never-ending coral reefs, and romantic dhows cruise into the golden sunsets.
+The capital of the island is the historic and ancient Stone Town, which has a maze of winding narrow alleys, mosques, grand Arab houses and bustling bazaars selling everything from silk to spices.

-Finally, you will be accompanied to meet up with your driver for your transfer to your Nairobi hotel.
+You will then be accompanied to meet up with your driver/Customer Services representative and transferred to your Nairobi hotel.

 House of Waine was originally built in the 1970s as a private home.
-It was acquired by a local family and carefully refurbished over 2 years resulting in the unique boutique property that exists today, and retains the charm of a family home.
-It is an 11 bedroom property on 2.5 acres that blends the elegance of gracious living with the spirit of modern living in an exclusive and serene setting.
-Upon entering the gates one is transported to another place, one with a gentler, quieter pace, a private retreat.
+It was acquired by a local family and carefully refurbished over 2 years resulting in a unique boutique property that still retains the charm of a family home.
+This 11 bedroomed property blends the elegance of gracious living with the spirit of modern living in an exclusive and serene setting within 2.5 acres of grounds.
+Upon entering the gates you are immediately transported to another place - one with a gentler, quieter pace compared with the outside world.

 This afternoon, you will be collected for your half-day sight-seeing tour.
 You will visit the Giraffe Centre, where you get to meet giraffe very close up and personal, and the original homestead that was used in the famous 'Out of Africa' film - the Karen Blixen Museum.

-You will then be driven down to the Amboseli National Park (approx 250 km / 4 hours by road), arriving in time for lunch at your camp.
+You will then be driven down to the Amboseli National Park - a drive of about 250 km so it will take about 4 hours - and you will arrive in time for lunch at your camp.
 With a spectacular backdrop of the snowy peak of Mount Kilimanjaro, the Amboseli National Park is most famous for its elephant population, where herds of up to 100 can be found drinking at one of the swampy springs that filter up through the rock from an endless underground water supply directly from Kili's ice cap.
-The bull elephants in particular have incredibly long tusks, indeed, these are some of the largest tusks to be seen throughout the entire African continent.
+Some of the bull elephants found here also have incredibly long and impressive tusks.
 Satao Elerai Camp is located in a quiet, unspoilt, unique setting on a 5,000 acre private conservation area 12 km south east of Amboseli National Park, with perfect views of Mount Kilimanjaro.

-After lunch, depart on an afternoon game drive with your driver-guide in the Elerai conservation area, offering grass plains and acacia woodland forest which are home to the large elephant bulls, many giraffe and eland and a host of amazing bird life.
+After lunch, depart on an afternoon game drive with your driver-guide in the Elerai conservation area, offering grass plains and acacia woodland forest which are home to the large elephant bulls, as well as many giraffe, eland and a host of amazing bird life.

 After breakfast, depart for a full day game drive in the Amboseli National Park, stopping midway through the day for a picnic lunch.
 On today's game drive, as well as elephants, you can hopefully also encounter buffalo, wildebeest, giraffe, zebra, impala and warthog.
-Not surprisingly, never far away from these herds of grazers are lion, leopard, cheetah, jackal, hyena and serval cat.
-The birdlife is also extremely good, with over 400 bird species recorded, including over 40 birds of prey.
+Not surprisingly, never far away from these herds of grazers are lion, leopard, cheetah, jackal and hyena.
+The birdlife is also extremely good with over 400 bird species recorded, including over 40 birds of prey.

-After breakfast, you will be transferred to the airstrip.
+After breakfast, you will be transferred to the airstrip where you will board your flight back to Nairobi.

 Safarilink 12 (Light Aircraft): Fly from Amboseli Airstrip departing at 09:05 to Wilson Airport (WIL), arriving at 09:50